hbradio/portfolio/content/fact-checking.md

 > The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it.

 Every week there's a new press conference, a new podcast appearance, a hundred new tweets.
-It would be impossible to keep up.
+It would be impossible to keep up with fact checking everything.

-Let's do what we do when we have too many things to count or classify: let's sample.
+So let's revist sampling, but take a different approach.

 ## Sampling

-As Brandolini's Law points out, it would be impossible continually to check every claim that a politician makes.
+We've established that it would be impossible to check continually every claim that a politician makes.
-But, once we've evaluated a sample, maybe we don't need to.
+But, if we properly evaluate a sample, maybe we don't need to.

-**Let's take an entire speech from a politician and fact-check *every declarative sentence***.
+**Let's take *an entire speech* as a sample and fact-check *every declarative sentence***.

-Investing the time to completely and exhaustively fact check a lengthy sample of text allows us to establish a rate of lying.
+Investing the time to exhaustively fact check a lengthy sample of text allows us to establish a rate of lying.
 Once we have this, we can allow ourselves to detach from the firehose of new content.

 The goal is this: